daniel-pg/ArchRival-Core/README.md

     - Inefficient Arithmetic: The use of single-cycle combinational integer division limits the maximum clock frequency and increases the complexity of the synthesized logic circuit.
     - Complex Control Logic: Features a complex instruction decoding mechanism, which increases the critical path and makes verification difficult.
     - Poor Clock Management: Relies on a long cascade of flip-flop clock dividers instead of using PLLs, leading to poor clock skew, slew and jitter.
-    - Potential metastability problems: usage of asynchronous reset synchronous deassertion.
+    - Unsafe Reset Implementation: Usage of asynchronous reset without synchronous deassertion creates potential metastability problems.
     - Low Performance Design: The inherent multi-cycle further exacerbates the poor performance, negatively affecting both instruction throughput and latency.

 2. Code Quality: Despite its intention to be a simple design, the VHDL code is verbose, lacks clarity, and is generally hard to read and maintain.

 3. Project Organization: The repository is a mess, with different versions and FPGA targets spread over multiple directories.
 Source files are buried alongside hundreds of project files, automatically generated outputs, and abandoned .bak files, violating every project management principle.

+## Getting Started

+To begin working with the ArchRival Core, whether for simulation, synthesis, or programming an FPGA, please refer to the **BUILD.md** file for a comprehensive guide on required tools, dependencies, and build instructions.

 ## 📁 Project Structure